techidaily/site-facebook-videos/source/_posts/updated-2024-approved-secrets-to-earning-facebooks-status-symbol-blue.md

       * **Missing Facebook Native Content** \- Facebook hates a dead page.
 So, it is important that your page is filled with relevant and great content for long.
       * **Verification is Strict** \- Facebook only verifies the popular pages and profiles easily if you can establish your popularity.
 It is very strict on who they verify.

-## Part 5: 3 Tips to Get Facebook Verification

 <!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/d-COuhPT5mk?si=wLZU6jkkAdJuAn6h&autoplay=1" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/B2MlLvGxMwI?si=q_blGjXyJrGtzT8d" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 <!-- affiliate ads end -->

+## Part 5: 3 Tips to Get Facebook Verification

 ### 1\.
 Provide complete and detailed information